Arlex-Arredondo/ANIMALS-dataset/README.md

 # Licence

-Visit Flickr terms and conditions
+Refer to Flickr terms and conditions